zebbern/Proxy-Scraper/README.md

         print("No valid proxies found.")
 ```

-4. Save your working proxies to a file for later use.
+5. You can save file as **proxieshere.txt** to get the new working tested proxies into the same file u put them in

 ---